watson-developer-cloud/ui-components/README.md

 You will also need to make sure to load the paths of your `bower_components` directory into your Sass configurations, so that the library can reference its bower_components dependencies properly.

-The javascript of this library relies on `JQuery 1.12.4` and above.
+The javascript of this library relies on `JQuery 2.*.*` and above.
 Make sure it is included before this library.

+## Credits

+This project could not have been made possible without the hard work from the team that worked on the previous [Watson Design Guide](https://github.com/IBM-Watson/design-guide).
+Many concepts and Sass techniques were borrowed from their project, while others were modified.